-'Cambridge IGCSE is one of the most sought-after and recognised qualifications in the world.
+School feedback: 'Cambridge IGCSE is one of the most sought-after and recognised qualifications in the world.
 It is very popular in Egypt because it provides the perfect preparation for success at advanced level programmes.'

-Managing Director of British School in Egypt BSE
+Feedback from: Managing Director of British School of Egypt BSE